TiagoX9/TaxiDataPipeLine/README.md

     https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2019-06.csv

 ## Future Enhancement Plan:
+    • Current implementation runs in a single process using single thread.
+Use ProcessPoolExecutor/asyncio for faster parallel/concurrent executaion.
     • Create a Python setup/installer for distribution
     • Optimize performance using asyncio and dask scheduler
     • Scale pipeline to a multiple of the data size that does not fit any more to one machine using multinode clusters in cloud (e.g. AWS)